adumont2/adumont2.github.io/_pages/about.md

   limit: 3
 ---

 I am currently a graduate student in the Department of Computer Science in the School of Science and Engineering at Tulane University.
 My graduate advisor is Dr. Ram Mettu.
-My research interests are shifting to focus on the application of artificial intelligence to neuroscience, brain health and healthcare.
+Having been in healthcare for some time, I am excited to learn more about computer science and its application to problems that we continue to face in the world, including human disease and the optimization of wellness.
+My research interests for my graduate studies focus on the application of artificial intelligence to neuroscience, brain health and healthcare, with the ultimate goal of improving health and wellness for a better world.